flutter/website/src/desktop.md

 {{site.alert.note}}
   Is `macOS` not listed as one of your available devices?
-  Make sure to first run `flutter create --macos` to create the `macos` directory in your project root.
+  Make sure to first run `flutter create` to create the `macos` directory in your project root.
 {{site.alert.end}}

-### Android Studio / IntelliJ IDEA - Create a new project with desktop support
+### Android Studio and IntelliJ IDEA: Create and run a new project with desktop support
 Creating a new project with desktop support is no different than [creating a new Flutter project][flutter starter app] for other platforms.

-### Android Studio / IntelliJ IDEA - Running and debugging
-Running a Flutter Desktop project uses the same process for [running and debugging Flutter projects in Android Studio / IntelliJ] with other target platforms:
+To run a Flutter project with desktop support, use the same process for [running and debugging Flutter projects in Android Studio / IntelliJ] with other target platforms:
 1. Select **macOS (desktop)** from the **target selector** dropdown menu in the